deep-optimization/ScaleKD/README.md

 ## Updates

 **2024/11/10:** We publish the the project of ScaleKD, containing basic training and evaluation code.

+*We are preparing to release more distilled models on ImageNet-1K and training code on downstream tasks*

 ## Introduction